pcarbo/QTLRel/README.md

 to date.

 Alternatively, you may download the source code directly from github, and install the package from the source code.
-Installing QTLRel this way involves a couple more steps (unless you happen to have [devtools](https://github.com/hadley/devtools)), but ensures that you have the most recent version of QTLRel.
+Installing QTLRel in this way involves a couple more steps (unless you happen to have [devtools](https://github.com/hadley/devtools)), but ensures that you have the most recent version.
 First, fork or clone the repository on your computer, or download the repository as a ZIP file (github explains how to do this).
 Next, build the package from the command line on your computer (not the R shell) with the following two
 commands:

     R CMD check qtlreldir
 	R CMD build qtlreldir

-where **qtlreldir** is the directory containing the files you downloaded from github.
+where **qtlreldir** is the folder containing the files you downloaded from github.
 Once the package is built, a file will be created with a name something like **QTLRel_0.2-12.tar.gz**.
-To install the package, run the following command in the console:
+Finally, to install the package, run the following command in the console:

     R CMD INSTALL QTLRel_0.2-12.tar.gz

+You will now be able to load the QTLRel library in R.

 ###More information

 Point to the documentation for the individual functions, and the QTLRel tutorial for a detailed introduction.

+Point to the lgsmfear package as a detailed working example of how QTLRel can be used to identify regions of the genome relevant to complex traits.

 Also point out that a very small change was made to this version of the code to remove checks on the pedigree preventing self-mating